MitMaro/ReactJestUtil/README.md

                 );
             }
         });
+    console.log(mockedComponent.mockedMethods.foo.mock.calls); // assuming foo exists as a method on component

 `mockedComponent` will contain a fully mocked React component that can be used in React Test Utilities `renderIntoDocument`.